eonist/eonist.github.io/_posts/2023-11-24-button-in-swiftui.md

 You can change the size of a SwiftUI Button by using controlSize(_:).

-There are four sizes to choose from
+There are four sizes to choose from:

-mini
+- mini
-small
+- small
-regular (This is default size) large
+- regular (This is default size)
+- large

 ```swift